mckaziu/api-poc/README.md

 ## Tests

-- `conftest.py` - fixtures: reading the port from the command line, creating client objects
+- `conftest.py` - fixtures: reading the port from the command line, creating client objects and recreating the database
-- `helpers.py` - a single client class, `APIHelper`, that can send HTTP requests to API to which it is attached
+- `client.py` - a single client class, `APIClient`, that can send HTTP requests to API to which it is attached
 - `test_simple.py` - a single test class for testing the APIs; the test cases cover all of the basic functionality provided by the sample APIs

 ## `run_server.py`